baygeldin/tantiny/README.md

 You don't **have to** have Rust installed on your system since Tantiny will try to download the pre-compiled binaries hosted on GitHub releases during the installation.
 However, if no pre-compiled binaries were found for your system (which is a combination of platform, architecture, and Ruby version) you will need to [install Rust](https://www.rust-lang.org/tools/install) first.

-⚠️ **IMPORTANT** ⚠️
+> [!WARNING]
+> Only Rust versions up to `1.77.0` are supported.
+See [this issue](https://github.com/baygeldin/tantiny/issues/21) for more details.

+> [!IMPORTANT]
-Please, make sure to specify the minor version when declaring dependency on `tantiny`.
+> Please, make sure to specify the minor version when declaring dependency on `tantiny`.
 The API is a subject to change, and until it reaches `1.0.0` a bump in the minor version will most likely signify a breaking change.

 ## Defining the index